BunsDev/Crypto-Tracker-2.0-Python/README.md

 >>3.
 Install dependencies

 >Windows
->>On my website(coming soon), I have a detailed instructional guide on how to install this for beginers.
+>>On my website(coming soon), I have a detailed instructional guide on how to install this for beginners.
 >>Until then, you'll need
 >>1.
 InstallPython
 >>2.
 Install Pycharm